aws-samples/iot-all-the-things-special-projects-edition/s1e2-connected-menagerie/README.md

-## S1 E - Connected Menagerie: Bird Spies & Capacitive Touch Pigs
+## S1 E2 - Connected Menagerie: Bird Spies & Capacitive Touch Pigs

 In this episode Erin and Tim hack away and show off some of their animal-related projects.